bthalehog/mvc/README.md

 20250419 Updated README
 20250420 Updated Classes (not yet in use) for cardgame, Updated README.
 20250421 Introduced new tag v2.0.1, updated cardgame classes.
+20250421 New tag v2.0.2, shifted complexity from card- to deck-class, turned deck-function into deck-method, all classes now functional.

 ![](./public/img/bwtailgun.png)